Nexmo/station/_tutorials/client-sdk/create-user.md

 # Create a User

-Users are a key concept when working with the Nexmo Client SDKs.
+[Users](/conversation/concepts/user) are a key concept when working with the Nexmo Client SDKs.
 When a user authenticates with the Client SDK, the credentials provided identify them as a specific user.
-Each user will typically correspond to a single user in your users database.
+Each user will typically correspond to a single record in your users database.

-To create a user, run the following command using the Nexmo CLI (which was installed in a previous step), replacing `MY_USER_NAME` with the name that you'd like to use.
+To create a user, run the following command using the Nexmo CLI (which you installed in a previous step), replacing `MY_USER_NAME` with the name that you'd like to use.

 ```bash
 nexmo user:create name="MY_USER_NAME"